victorocna/awesome-react-starter/playwright-tests/README.md

 ### 📁 4.
 Configure Gmail credentials

-1. Copy the .gmail-mcp folder (which contains credentials.json) from MEGA.
+1. Copy the .gmail-mcp folder (which contains gcp-oauth.keys.json) from MEGA (look up for a directory named Playwright).

 2. Move it to your user directory:

         a.
 Windows: C:\Users\[numeUser]\.gmail-mcp

-        b. macOS:
+        b. macOS: /Users/[numeUser]/.gmail-mcp

-    /Users/[numeUser]/.gmail-mcp

 ### ⚙️ 5.
 Update VS Code user settings